How To Start an Indoor Herb Garden

 Location, Location, Location!

 An important step for any successful garden is choosing a good spot for it to live.
-Just like most other plants, herbs love a spot that is sunny.
+Just like most other plants, herbs love a sunny spot.
 Generally, you’re going to be looking for at least 6 hours of sunlight per day.
 A large, south, or southwest-facing window is going to be your best bet for adequate sun.
 Many herbs do thrive with more sun though, so if possible lean towards more over less.
 Outside of that, there are a couple that can survive in moderate to low light conditions.
 They are the exception rather than the rule though.

 One common problem related to lighting is if the stem is very long, but few leaves are sprouting.
-This means that the plants are not getting enough light, and are stretching out to try and find more.
+This means that the plant is not getting enough light, and is stretching out to try and find more.
 The obvious solution is to move them to a location that gets more light.
 You can also supplement with various types of light fixtures to get them the necessary light.
 Grow lights are a great option to get extra light and can turn even a shady spot into the perfect growing location.

 Temperature and Humidity